-The nature and amount of each element of remuneration paid to GPT's Non-Executive Directors for the 2012 and 2011 calendar years is as follows:
+The nature and amount of each element of remuneration paid to GPT's Non-Executive Directors for the 2012 and 2011 calendar years is as follows on the next page.

-Remuneration - Non-Executive Directors (continued)
+Remuneration Arrangements (continued)

 The following table provides a breakdown of Non-Executive Director remuneration in accordance with statutory requirements and accounting standards.